CategoryCultural and Institutional

 to become a new paradigm of sustainable academic design.

-Existing CATHR campus
+Existing CTAHR campus

 The campus sits adjacent to Manoa Stream at the mid-point between the lush rain forest of the mountains and the more arid climate of Waikiki beach on Oahu.
 Honolulu is a unique city that extends from mountains to shore under a single municipal jurisdiction, allowing hydrologic and jurisdictional environments to align.
 Our plan benefits valuable campus facilities located downstream while also enhancing the function, legibility, and beauty of the upland ecology.